cyanzhong/docs.taio.app/docs/actions/basics.md

 If you have used Shortcuts before, you should be comfortable with text actions in Taio.

+## Actions Directory

+In order to provide more examples regarding creating actions in Taio, we have built [actions directory](https://actions.taio.app) for it.

 ## Basic Concepts

 The actions system in Taio consists of some `action blocks`: